libellux/Libellux-Up-and-Running/docs/ossec/README.md

 <img class="zoom-custom-imgs" :src="('/img/ossec/windows_agent_components.png')" alt="Windows components">

-Once we've completed the installation we will be presented the OSSEC Windows Agent Manager.
-Add the OSSEC server IP and the Authentication key we did copy in earlier section.
+Once you've completed the installation you we will be presented the OSSEC Windows Agent Manager.
+Add the OSSEC server IP and the Authentication key you did copy in earlier section.
 Press save.

 <img class="zoom-custom-imgs" :src="('/img/ossec/windows_agent_manager.png')" alt="Windows manager">

-Next update the firewall settings on our OSSEC server (see [Firewall Settings](https://www.libellux.com/ossec/#firewall-settings)) and add the Windows agent client IP address to the remote connection and allowed IPS section in the OSSEC server configuration file.
+Next update the firewall settings on your OSSEC server (see [Firewall Settings](https://www.libellux.com/ossec/#firewall-settings)) and add the Windows agent client IP address to the remote connection and allowed IPS section in the OSSEC server configuration file.

 :::: code-group
 ::: code-group-item Ubuntu